-- Using the Viewing Guide below, ask students to answer the Before You Watch questions prior to watching the film. - Encourage students to use the space provided in the While You Are Watching section for any notes, comments, or questions that they have as they watch the film. - After viewing the film, students should complete the Reflection section.
+- Using the Viewing Guide below, ask students to answer the Before You Watch questions prior to watching the film. - After viewing the film, students should complete the Reflection section.
 Students can answer these questions on their own, or you may opt for a class discussion around them. - Encourage students to answer the final question, "What are you interested in learning more about?"
 Consider student answers when choosing which Project-Based Lesson(s) you will use.

-For an update on Sokha go to
+For an update on Sokha